Do Dog Ticks Carry Lyme Disease? How Lyme Disease Spreads?

 If your veterinarian has a suspicion that your dog has Lyme disease, then they may write you a prescription for antibiotics to start right away.
 It’s important to follow all the advice from your vet.

-Can you tell if a tick has Lyme disease?
+How can you tell if a tick has Lyme disease

 Unfortunately, it’s not possible to tell if a tick has Lyme disease by looking at them.
 It’s best to always thoroughly check your pet and remove ticks as soon as you find them.